History of Follen Church

-Follen Church is the oldest standing religious structure in Lexington, Massachusetts.
-Ground was broken for our building on July 4, 1839, and it was dedicated on January 15, 1840—-one day after the tragic death of its designer and first minister, the Reverend Doctor Charles Theodore Christian Follen.
+The Follen Church Society dates back to 1835, and the building to 1840.
+The white, octagon-shaped sanctuary is the oldest standing religious structure in Lexington, Massachusetts.
+Ground was broken for the building on July 4, 1839, and it was dedicated on January 15, 1840—one day after the tragic death of its designer and first minister, the Reverend Doctor Charles Theodore Christian Follen.

 Charles and Eliza Follen

 Follen met and married Eliza Cabot, of the noted Boston Cabot family.
 Together they were early, and outspoken, advocates for the abolition of slavery.
-Charles Follen ultimately lost his position at Harvard, due largely to his anti-slavery views (and his persistence in expressing them!).
+Follen ultimately lost his position at Harvard, due largely to his prominence in the New England Antislavery Society.
 Eliza Follen continued to work for social justice until her death in 1860 (for more information, see the Boston Women’s Heritage Trail).

-At the same time as Follen was becoming settled in his adoptive country, the rural village of East Lexington was emerging as a local center for transportation and small manufacturing.
-The East village had been trying to establish itself as an independent social and economic entity for some time.
-Further, the prominent Robbins family (at the time considered quite eccentric) also shared a deep commitment to equality and anti-slavery with the Follens, highly unusual for its time in the early to mid 1830’s.
+At the same time as Follen was becoming settled in his adoptive country, the rural village of East Lexington was emerging as a center of manufacturing that was far more prosperous than the rest of Lexington.
+The East Village was also beginning to make what would become multiple attempts to become a separate parish, relieved of the responsibility of paying taxes in support of the church in Lexington center.
+The prominent Robbins family, who were leaders in the fur dressing and other industries in the village, shared a deep commitment to equality and anti-slavery with the Follens, a commitment that was highly unusual for its time in the early to mid 1830’s.

 The Follen Church Society’s First Home

 Follenites Anne Grady and Walter Leutz recently plumbed primary and secondary sources related to the church’s founding, to investigate the abolitionist stance of Charles Follen, the Robbins family, and East Lexington.
-Read/Download “Charles Follen, the East Village and Abolitionism” by Walter Leutz and Anne Grady.
+Read/Download their paper, “Charles Follen, the East Village and Abolitionism.”

 Follen’s Director of Community Engagement, Rev. Susanne Intriligator, used their paper and other research in a recent sermon.
 Read/Download her sermon on Charles Follen.

 Even some of our furnishings bring us into contact with our ethical and spiritual past.
 Our small lectern has a big history.
-We call it the Emerson lectern, because Ralph Waldo Emerson preached from it (next door) when he was our minister.
-From 1836-1838 we were Rev. Emerson’s last regular pulpit, before he left the ministry became the leading light of Transcendentalism.
-He usually walked to Follen on Sundays from his home in Concord center.
-He preached twice on Sunday as was customary, and again there was often a lecture on Thursday evenings.
+We call it the Emerson pulpit, because Ralph Waldo Emerson preached from it (next door) when he was our minister.
+From 1836-1838, Follen was Rev. Emerson’s last regular pulpit, before he left the ministry to become the leading light of Transcendentalism.
+He usually walked to Follen on Sundays from his home in Concord.
+He preached twice on Sunday, as was customary, and again there was often a lecture on Thursday evenings.

 After more than 170 years, Follen Church remains a vital part of its community, working in today’s world to honor the dreams of our founders.